walknuts/southportapartments/pages/4-your-home.md

 ![](/assets/images/pages/4-home-005.jpg)

-Following are instructions for the developer’s standard appliances and equipment:
+This section has instructions for the standard original appliances and equipment:

 - Air conditioner
 - Cooktop